dart-lang/language/working/augmentation-libraries/feature-specification.md

     abstract. **(TODO: Remove.
 This can be used to add metadata.)**

-*   A declaration marked `augment` is also marked `external`. **(TODO: Probably remove for functions, so change to “A variable declaration”.
+*   A declaration marked `augment` is also marked `external`. **(TODO: Probably remove for functions, so change to "A variable declaration".
 A macro should be able to implement a method as an external with a `@JS()` annotation.)**

 ## Static semantics